-Where Students are judged to be gifted or talented within a subject area, their needs will be met through stretch, challenge and opportunity at departmental level, with the role of the Inclusion Support Team being one of monitoring and support alongside curriculum leads and senior leaders.
+Where Students are judged to be gifted or talented within a subject area, their needs will be recorded on an Edukey Plan and then met through stretch, challenge and opportunity at departmental level, with the role of the Inclusion Support Team being one of monitoring and support alongside curriculum leads and senior leaders.

-Where students are identified as gifted or talented across multiple domains they will be placed on a G&T register and a personalised response to their needs and provision will be drawn up via the Head of Year and Director of Inclusion, who will also ensure the Student can maximise their gifts and talents whilst also managing demands and emotions.
+Where students are identified as gifted or talented across multiple domains they will be placed on a G&T register and a personalised response to their needs and provision will be drawn up and recorded in an Edukey Plan via the Head of Year and Director of Inclusion, who will also ensure the Student can maximise their gifts and talents whilst also managing demands and emotions.